mileswatson/Hosta/README.md

 You can stop the service with `Ctrl+C`.

+### 4. Update

+Update the node at any time by running `docker pull mileswatson/hosta:node` and then restarting the container.

 ## Client

 This section will guide you through the process of running a Hosta node.
-It is recommended to use a Raspberry Pi running Ubuntu or Linux Mint.
+Currently, the client can only be run on Windows.

+### 1. Download the executable

+Download the latest `client.zip` file, and unzip it to a directory of your choosing.

+### 2. Run

+Run the executable through a terminal, or by double clicking it in the file explorer.
+If running through the terminal, the default save folder can be provided with `./ClientWPF.exe PATH_TO_DATA_FOLDER`.

+### 3. Update

+Currently, the client program must be updated manually - replace the current executable with the executable from the latest `client.zip` release.